Equal Rights Amendment: Rescinding ratification

 Six state legislatures (noted above) have rescinded their earlier ratification of the ERA.
 Article V of the Constitution is silent as to whether a state may rescind, or otherwise revoke, a previous ratification of a proposed constitutional amendment while it is pending before the states.
 The rescinding of a ratification of a constitutional amendment has occurred previously.
 In the 1860s, a few states voted to rescind their ratifications for the Fourteenth and Fifteenth Amendments.
 On both occasions however, these actions were rejected and the original ratification was counted when the federal government tallied the total states that had ratified the amendment.

 In February 2024, the American Bar Association (ABA) passed resolution 601, supporting implementation of the ERA.
 The ABA urges implementation stating that a deadline for ratification of an amendment to the U.S. Constitution is not consistent with Article V of the Constitution and that under Article V, states are not permitted to rescind prior ratifications.

-Researchers at Columbia Law School's Center for Gender and Sexuality Law have written that "[t]he Constitution says nothing about whether a state can rescind or revoke its ratification of a Constitutional Amendment, either before the ratification process has been completed or after."
+The ERA Project at Columbia Law School's Center for Gender and Sexuality Law have written that "[t]he Constitution says nothing about whether a state can rescind or revoke its ratification of a Constitutional Amendment, either before the ratification process has been completed or after."
 Advocates and scholars dispute whether ratification is a one-time event, once done it cannot be undone as the Constitution only provides for ratification, not unratification.